Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 • Page Number: Insert the page number in the top-right corner of every page.

 • References: If your Touchstone requires evidence from sources, create a new page at the end of your document with the title “References” in the center of the page.
-This reference page is an alphabetized list of sources; you can find more information on how to set this up in the next section.
+This reference page is an alphabetized list of sources; you can find more information on how to set this up in this tutorial.

 term to know